 “The dust storms and floods of the last few years have underscored the importance to control soil erosion.
 I need not emphasize the seriousness of the problem and the desirability of our taking effective action, as a Nation and in the several States, to conserve the soil as our basic asset.
 The Nation that destroys its soil destroys itself.”

 – Franklin D. Roosevelt, Letter to all State Governors on a Uniform Soil Conservation Law, Feb.
 26, 1937

 With almost 30% of U.S. cropland eroding above soil tolerance levels – meaning the long-term ability of the soil to sustain plant growth is in jeopardy – these words ring as true today as they did in 1937.
 FDR was responding to the devastation wreaked by the Dust Bowl during the Great Depression.
-Today, much of the western United States remains under severe drought conditions.
-In the East, we’ve had our share of droughts but extreme storms seem to be reigning lately.
+Today, drought conditions in California and other parts of the western United States have spurred devastating fires.
+In the East, extreme wet weather and flooding have reigned.
 Enhancing the ability of soil to retain water, slow stormwater run-off, and resist erosion is vital to life on this planet as we know it.

-In honor of World Soil Day, we are releasing our popular compost infographic as a series of individual printable and shareable images.
-Check out the original post here: Infographic: Compost Impacts More Than You Think.
+In honor of World Soil Day, we share ILSR’s popular compost infographic on the connection of compost to healthy soil: Infographic: Compost Impacts More Than You Think.

 Below is the United Nation’s infographic on the importance of soil and how converting food waste into compost nurtures soil.